-Kanye West silent about whether Trump cares for blacks
+Trump praises Kanye West after Kimmel appearance

 - Woman helps man short on cash, finds out he's Keith Urban

+West was discussing his support for Trump and questioning why people go after the president instead of trying “love” when Kimmel pointed to the policy that separated families caught crossing the border illegally.

+“You’ve so famously and so powerfully said ‘George Bush doesn’t care about black people,’ it makes me wonder what makes you think that Donald Trump does, or any people at all?”
+Kimmel asked.

-Kanye considered the question without answering before Kimmel took a commercial break.
+West considered the question, sitting silently without answering before Kimmel took a commercial break.

-Kimmel earlier asked West if he was worried about his wife, Kim Kardashian West, being alone with the president in the Oval Office.
-The rapper replied Trump “is a player.”
+Kimmel had earlier asked West if he was worried about his wife, Kim Kardashian West, being alone with the president in the Oval Office during a recent visit.